-• Overview: A description of the policy areas, main regulations and general mechanisms in relation to food waste prevention, reduction and valorisation (i.e. naming the most relevant regulations and connection to food waste - considering prevention, reduction and reuse/valorisation).
-Provision of the current status (e.g. due for revision, changes discussed in certain areas relevant for food waste reduction etc.).
+Overview: A description of the policy areas, main regulations and general mechanisms in relation to food waste prevention, reduction and valorisation (i.e. naming the most relevant regulations and connection to food waste - considering prevention, reduction and reuse/valorisation).

-&lt;sup>11 E.g.REFRESH is conducting research developing novel food products and chemical products from food processing side streams and from unavoidable food waste (WP6).
+11 E.g.REFRESH is conducting research developing novel food products and chemical products from food processing side streams and from unavoidable food waste (WP6).
 Results will be published by 2019 on the REFRESH website: http://eu-refresh.org/results